Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Learning Weighted Representations for Generalization Across Designs

 Abstract:Predictive models that generalize well under distributional shift are often desirable and sometimes crucial to machine learning applications.
 One example is the estimation of treatment effects from observational data, where a subtask is to predict the effect of a treatment on subjects that are systematically different from those who received the treatment in the data.
 A related kind of distributional shift appears in unsupervised domain adaptation, where we are tasked with generalizing to a distribution of inputs that is different from the one in which we observe labels.
 We pose both of these problems as prediction under a shift in design.
 Popular methods for overcoming distributional shift are often heuristic or rely on assumptions that are rarely true in practice, such as having a well-specified model or knowing the policy that gave rise to the observed data.
 Other methods are hindered by their need for a pre-specified metric for comparing observations, or by poor asymptotic properties.
-In this work, we devise a family of algorithms to address these issues, by jointly learning a representation and a re-weighting of observed data.
-We show that our algorithms minimize an upper bound on the generalization error under design shift, and verify the effectiveness of this approach in causal effect estimation.
+In this work, we devise a bound on the generalization error under design shift, based on integral probability metrics and sample re-weighting.
+We combine this idea with representation learning, generalizing and tightening existing results in this space.
+Finally, we propose an algorithmic framework inspired by our bound and verify is effectiveness in causal effect estimation.

 TL;DR:A theory and algorithmic framework for prediction under distributional shift, including causal effect estimation and domain adaptation